 Next to each keyword, you’ll be able to see its search volume, keyword ranking position, keyword density, and more.

 Using Keyword Rankings to Get More Traffic in WordPress

 Now that you have learned how to check keyword rankings for your WordPress site, let’s talk about improving your rankings.

 When you’re deciding which keywords to improve, it’s important to note that not all keywords are created equal.

 For example, ranking #5 on a high-traffic keyword is way better than ranking #1 for a low-traffic keyword.

-For example, appearing on #1 position may not always bring you the most traffic.
-You will see some of your keywords ranking pretty well but not getting significant clicks or impressions.
+Also, appearing in the #1 position won’t always bring you the most traffic.
+You might notice that while some of your keywords rank pretty well, they don’t get a significant number of clicks or impressions.